• Skip to primary navigation

 • Put the ingredients in the bowl of your food processor.
 Process with on-off pulses until you have a thick sauce.

-• Taste, and add more lemon juice, salt, and/or pepper, if needed.
+• Taste, and add more lemon juice, salt, and/or pepper, if you need it.

 Serving